enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 ### Sensitive Data Handling

 - **Password Hashing**: User passwords are never stored in plain text.
-Instead, a strong, computationally intensive hashing algorithm, specifically Argon2, is used to hash passwords before storage.
-Each password is also hashed with a unique, randomly generated salt.
+Instead, a strong, computationally intensive hashing algorithm, specifically **Argon2**, is used to hash passwords before storage.
+Each password is also hashed with a unique, randomly generated **salt**.
 This prevents common attacks like rainbow table attacks and makes brute-force attempts significantly more difficult, even if the database is compromised.
 - **API Key Management**: API keys used for external service integrations (e.g., with the Compiler Engine, Protobuf Service, or TTN) are treated as sensitive secrets.
 They are stored securely as environment variables and are never hardcoded directly into the codebase or committed to version control.

 ### Initial Admin User Provisioning